 Houses and Ships

-Oak is a hardwood and produce long-lived items of furniture that are beautiful and highly prized.
+Oak is a hardwood and produces long-lived items of furniture that are beautiful and highly prized.
 Although expensive, they are an investment because they resist damage.
-Today oak flooring is gorgeous, durable, and warm underfoot.
+Today oak wood flooring is gorgeous, durable, and warm underfoot.

 Treen–of the tree, is an all-purpose term for any item made from wood that is not a ship, piece of furniture or a house.
 Treen covers knickknacks, jewelry, and other small useful or decorative items.

-The three principle benefits of using oak barrels for wine are:
+The three principle benefits of using oak wine barrels are:

 - Additional flavour notes.

 - Slow addition of oxygen–decreases astringency and improves smoothness.

 - Provides condition for malolactic fermentation–a process that produces a creamier tasting.

 - Syringaldehyde–like vanilla.Oak lactone–herb flavours like dill, woody notes, and a hint of coconut.

 - Furfural–burnt caramel, bitter almond and dried fruit.